Chrysler Building: Architecture

-The Chrysler Building was designed by William Van Alen in the Art Deco style and is named for one of its original tenants, automotive executive Walter Chrysler.
-It is constructed of a steel frame infilled with masonry, with areas of decorative metal cladding.
+The Chrysler Building was designed by William Van Alen in the Art Deco style and is named after one of its original tenants, automotive executive Walter Chrysler.
+With a height of 1046 ft, the Chrysler is the 12th-tallest building in the city as of 2019, tied with The New York Times Building.
+The building is constructed of a steel frame infilled with masonry, with areas of decorative metal cladding.
 The structure contains 3,862 exterior windows.
 Approximately fifty metal ornaments protrude at the building's corners on five floors reminiscent of gargoyles on Gothic cathedrals.
 The 31st-floor contains gargoyles as well as replicas of the 1929 Chrysler radiator caps, and the 61st-floor is adorned with eagles as a nod to America's national bird.

-The Chrysler Building uses bright "Nirosta" stainless steel extensively in its design, an austenitic alloy developed in Germany by Krupp (a German acronym for nichtrostender Stahl, meaning "non-rusting steel").
-It was the first use of this "18-8 stainless steel" in an American project, composed of 18% chromium and 8% nickel.
+The design of the Chrysler Building makes extensive use of bright "Nirosta" stainless steel, an austenitic alloy developed in Germany by Krupp.
+It was the first use of this "18–8 stainless steel" in an American project, composed of 18% chromium and 8% nickel.
 Nirosta was used in the exterior ornaments, the window frames, the crown, and the needle.
 The steel was an integral part of Van Alen's design, as E.E.
 Thum explains: "The use of permanently bright metal was of greatest aid in the carrying of rising lines and the diminishing circular forms in the roof treatment, so as to accentuate the gradual upward swing until it literally dissolves into the sky...."
 Stainless steel producers used the Chrysler Building to evaluate the durability of the product in architecture.
 In 1929, the American Society for Testing Materials created an inspection committee to study its performance, which regarded the Chrysler Building as the best location to do so; a subcommittee examined the building's panels every five years until 1960, when the inspections were canceled because the panels had shown minimal deterioration.